Back to Table Of Contents

 How else can I identify my ideal job?
 Investigate resources that list job descriptions and titles.
 Some of these resources are mentioned in the Appendix of this book.
 Take an inventory of your past and present experiences and interests:

-What are characteristics of past work experiences that were positive?
+of past work experiences that were positive?

 What were your favorite courses?